wichmann-lab/python-psignifit/docs/examples/pooling_utilities.md

 This breaks the large blocks up again allowing us to notice if there was more variability over time than expected.

-The last option gives us a different rule to achieve something in a similar direction: We can enforce that a block must be collected en bloc like this:
+The last option gives us a different rule to achieve something in a similar direction: we can enforce to pool only subsequent trials like this:

 ```{code-cell} ipython3
 pooled = pool_blocks(data, max_tol=0.01, max_length=np.inf, max_gap=0)